flyingmachine/brave-clojure-web/content/basic-emacs.md

 Let's recap:

 1. In Emacs, editing takes place in *buffers*
 2. To switch to a buffer, do `C-x b` and enter the buffer name in the *minibuffer*
 3. To create a new buffer, do `C-x b` and enter a new buffer name
 4. To open a file, do `C-x C-f` and navigate to the file
 5. To save a buffer to a file, do `C-x C-s`.
 6. To create a new file, do `C-x C-f` and enter the new file's path.
    When you save the buffer, Emacs will create the file on the file system.

 ## Key Bindings and Modes

-We've already come a long way, and can now use Emacs like a very basic editor.
+You've already come a long way!
+You can now use Emacs like a very basic editor.
 This should help you get by if you ever need to use Emacs on a server or are forced into pairing with an Emacs nerd.

 To really be productive, however, it'll be useful to go over some "key" details about key bindings (ha ha!).
-Then we'll introduce Emacs "modes".
-After that, we'll cover some core terminology and go over a bunch of super useful key bindings.
+Then I'll introduce Emacs "modes".
+After that, I'll cover some core terminology and go over a bunch of super useful key bindings.

 ### Key Bindings / Emacs is a Lisp Interpreter

-First, the term *key binding* derives from the fact that Emacs binds *keystrokes* to *commands*, which are just *elisp functions* (I'll use "command" and "function" interchangeably).
+The term *key binding* derives from the fact that Emacs binds *keystrokes* to *commands*, which are just *elisp functions* (I'll use "command" and "function" interchangeably).
 For example, `C-x b` is bound to the function `switch-to-buffer`.
 Likewise, `C-x C-s` is bound